 To say ransomware is a growing threat is an understatement.
 With multiple public warnings from US and European law enforcement, a growing tally of high-profile incidents, and new guidance on HIPAA breach notifications, business leaders across industries are justifiably nervous.
 While there is no foolproof way to prevent an attack, there are measures you can put in place today to better defend against this new and very destructive type of malware.
 Additionally, when an attack does slip through the defenses, a quick recovery is possible if you have a solid remediation plan in place.

 As the saying goes, ‘an ounce of prevention is worth a pound of cure’.
-With that adage in mind, here are a few practical guidelines you and your organization should implement today, to get the maximum ransomware prevention and recovery mileage from Syncplicity.
+With that adage in mind, here are a few practical guidelines you and your organization should implement today, to get the maximum ransomware prevention and recovery mileage from Syncplicity by Axway.
 Be sure to check out the links below for detailed instructions to implement these tips.

 Back-Up Files in Real-Time